8hcraft/Botanica-project/Botanica Project description.md

 Botanica distribution:

-Botanica will be distributed via Genesis cones distribution event.Genesis cones will be airdropped to all of the holders of the main assets, such as gotchis and parcels.
+Botanica will be distributed via Genesis cones distribution event.
+Genesis cones will be airdropped to all of the holders of the main assets, such as gotchis and parcels.

 Proportions of distribution per asset will be announced later.
 All Genesis cones will have even odds for a success to obtain seeds.

 **III.
 Tiles utilities for planting Seeds**